 You’ve just learned that your wood products supplier is delivering an important order late.
 What do you do?
 At this point, there’s no ideal solution, but you have a few options to speed up delivery.

 It’s important to understand the root cause of the problem before you take any remedial action.
 This is especially important if you have a good working relationship with the vendor.
 Call the supplier immediately and ask questions to understand why the late delivery occurred.
 Ask if there’s anything you can do to help resolve the issue, either now or for the future.
-Your best vendors will be eager to make things right as quickly as possible, and to prevent any future issues.
+Your best vendors will be eager to make things right as quickly as

 If your first attempt to solve the issue isn’t successful, you may need to tell the vendor that you won’t be doing business with them again if the shipment doesn’t arrive quickly.
 Often, the greatest motivator for a quickly delivery is the threat of losing valuable business.
 But don’t attempt this method if you’re not prepared to back it up.
 You should also have a list of alternative vendors in your back pocket.